Transgender student's arrest for violating Florida bathroom law is thought to be a first

 In Utah, activists flooded a tip line created to alert state officials to possible violations of its bathroom law with thousands of hoax reports in an effort to shield transgender residents and their allies from any legitimate complaints that could lead to an investigation.

-Supporters of the laws say they are needed to protect women and girls in private single-sex spaces.
+The Republican sponsors of the Florida bathroom law, Rep. Rachel Plakon and Sen. Erin Grall, did not immediately respond Thursday to phone messages, emails and visits to their offices to seek comment on Rheintgen’s arrest.
+They have said the restrictions are needed to protect women and girls in single-sex spaces.

-Opponents such as Nadine Smith, executive director of the LGBTQ+ advocacy group Equality Florida, say they create dangerous situations for all by giving people license to police others’ bodies in bathrooms.
+Opponents of the law such as Nadine Smith, executive director of the LGBTQ+ advocacy group Equality Florida, said it creates dangerous situations for all by giving people license to police others’ bodies in bathrooms.

 “The arrest of Marcy Rheintgen is not about safety,” Smith said.
 “It’s about cruelty, humiliation and the deliberate erosion of human dignity.
 Transgender people have been using restrooms aligned with their gender for generations without incident.
 What’s changed is not their presence — it’s a wave of laws designed to intimidate them out of public life.”